-MacKeeper divides junk files into six categories.
+MacKeeper divides junk files into five categories.
 Below you can find a brief description of each.

-- Logs are files that keep records of various events in macOS system, like system and app notifications, error messages, information about incoming connections, etc.
+- Logs are files that keep records of various events in the macOS system, like system and app notifications, error messages, information about incoming connections, and more.

-- Caches are temporary files that are created by the system.
-Cached files, especially browser caches, can pile up and waste a lot of your system space.
+- Caches are temporary files created by the system.
+Cached files, especially browser caches, can pile up and take up a lot of your system space.

-- Trash are files that have been removed by the user and placed into Trash.
+- Trash includes files that have been removed by the user and moved to Bin.

 - Languages are unneeded localization files for applications that support multiple languages.
-Apps are often equipped with localization files, so that customers from different countries can use the app in their native languages.
-Usually, a customer needs only one preferred language, so the others can be removed to make the Applications folder more lightweight.
+Apps are often equipped with these files, so customers from different countries can use the app in their native languages.
+Usually, a customer needs only one preferred language, so the others can be removed to streamline the Applications.

 - Mail attachments are files sent to your inbox that are stored locally on your Mac.
-You may have quite a lot of attachments if you use the Apple Mail app, so you can free up some space by removing the stored email attachments.
+You may have quite a lot of attachments if you use the Apple Mail app.
+You can free up some space by removing these stored email attachments.

 All categories are selected by default, so MacKeeper scans and detects files from all of these groups.

-Once the scan is done, you can perform a Mac cleanup.
-Before removing files, you should check the details about the files you’re planning to delete.
+You can perform a Mac cleanup once the scan is done.
+Before removing files, you should check the details about any you’re planning to delete.

-1. Select a category from the scan results list, and review the details to the right
+1. Select a category from the scan results list, then review the details to the right

-2. If you are interested in a file location, you can show any file in Finder by clicking the disclosure triangle to see the enclosed folders, right-clicking (Ctrl+click) a file or folder, then selecting Reveal in Finder
+2. If you are interested in a file location, you can view any file in Finder.
+You can do this by clicking the disclosure triangle to see the enclosed folders, right-clicking (Ctrl+click) a file or folder, then selecting Reveal in Finder

-3. To clean all junk files at once, click the blue Clean Junk Files button
+3. To clean all the junk files at once, click the blue Clean Junk Files button

-Note: All files are selected by default, but if you prefer not to remove some files, deselect the checkboxes next to them before clicking Clean Junk Files.
+Note: All files are selected by default, but if you prefer not to remove some, deselect the checkboxes next to them before clicking Clean Junk Files.

-4. If the Trash folder is selected for cleanup, you will see a notification asking you to confirm you want like to clear the files in Trash
+4. If the Trash folder is selected for cleanup, you will see a notification asking you to confirm you would like to clear the files from your Trash

 6. To delete all files from Trash, select Empty Trash — MacKeeper will delete all files including those in Trash